Sachinyadav02/JavaScript-Notes/DOM.md

 ## What is DOM ?

-**---> Manipulating HTML through JavaScript code**
+- **---> Manipulating HTML through JavaScript code**

-I. The Document Object Model (DOM) in JavaScript is a programming interface that allows scripts to dynamically access and manipulate the content, structure, and style of HTML documents.
+- The Document Object Model (DOM) in JavaScript is a programming interface that allows scripts to dynamically access and manipulate the content, structure, and style of HTML documents.

-II.
-It represents the document as a tree of objects, where each node corresponds to a part of the document (such as elements, attributes, and text).
+- It represents the document as a tree of objects, where each node corresponds to a part of the document (such as elements, attributes, and text).

-**Window Obj ---> global Obj** &nbsp;  &nbsp;    (sab kuch window object ke ander ata hain sab isi ke child hain)
+- **Window Obj ---> global Obj** &nbsp;  &nbsp;    (sab kuch window object ke ander ata hain sab isi ke child hain)

-**HTML code ---> Convert JavaScript Object  ---> Document**
+- **HTML code ---> Convert JavaScript Object  ---> Document**

-**HTML Tag  ---> Convert token ---> Convert node ---> Bunch of node is DOM**
+- **HTML Tag  ---> Convert token ---> Convert node ---> Bunch of node is DOM**

 ## DOM Tree Structure